The Ultimate Mobile Giving Guide For Nonprofit Fundraising

 Serving both operating systems is also key to keep in mind if your organization is interested in making a custom app that would be available on both the App and Google Play stores.

+1 in 2 website visitors leaves a website page if it takes more than 6 seconds to load.
 Having a responsive, quick-loading landing page that’s easy to navigate is a key feature to expect from your mobile giving platform.
 Otherwise, you may lose out on donors who navigate away from your donation form before it’s even loaded.

 Be sure your mobile giving platform can tap into the power of text-to-give with smooth integration into your other mobile giving needs.
 Donorbox has text-to-give capabilities that are perfect for live events like church services, concerts, and conferences and great for direct mail and email integration.